Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays content of current directory in a digitalized long format
+creates directory in a directory